 Lemongrass and mint take these meatballs on a culinary jaunt through Southeast Asia—plus, the herbs are known to have antibacterial properties for gastrointestinal health Comparison of the antibacterial activity of essential oils and extracts of medicinal and culinary herbs to investigate potential new treatments for irritable bowel syndrome.
-Thompson A, Meah D, Ahmed N. BMC complementary and alternative medicine, 2013, Nov.;13():1472-6882. .
+Thompson A, Meah D, Ahmed N. BMC complementary and alternative medicine, 2013, Nov.;13():1472-6882.”>Comparison of the antibacterial activity of essential oils and extracts of medicinal and culinary herbs to investigate potential new treatments for irritable bowel syndrome.
+Thompson A, Meah D, Ahmed N. BMC complementary and alternative medicine, 2013, Nov.;13():1472-6882..
 Adding a further twist to tradition, fish sauce and honey act as the binding agents here in place of breadcrumbs, making these both Paleo and gluten-free.

 This recipe had us at “stuffed.”
 Better yet, the filling it’s referring to isn’t of the predictable cheesy variety—it’s heart-healthy avocado!
 A cube hides at the center of each meatball like an adorable jade-green treasure; bursting with vitamins E and B6 for blood and skin health, it upgrades each little sphere from standard to superfood status.